-- “Teaching Students with Disabilities,” from the Yale Resource Office on Disabilities
+- “Teaching Students with Disabilities,” from Yale’s Student Accessibility Services

 - Universal Design for Learning resources

-- Yale Resource Office on Disabilities guide on responding to accommodation requests
+- Yale’s Student Accessibility Services guide on responding to accommodation requests

 Media such as online video and audio may pose special challenges to students with disabilities.
 Whenever possible, share media with closed captions and transcripts.